First-Year Medical Student Summer Research

 Reading the evaluations of former students who have worked with that mentor and speaking with current or former students can be very helpful in making a decision.
 Finally, the student should then meet again with the chosen faculty member to develop a proposal for the project.
 The faculty member should make every effort to orient the student to a practical research question that can be answered within the available time and, to the extent possible, should encourage the student to contribute to the project by formulating an independent and original question.

 The Scientific Inquiry Course offers extensive instruction and support for students in their search for a mentor.
-These include formal didactics, workshops, and speaker panels.
+These include formal didactics and small group workshops.
 Finally, Drs.
 Chaudhry and Herzog are available to discuss options with individual students either during weekly office hours or at a mutually agreed upon time and location (virtual or in person).

 External Funding Opportunities